recurly/recurly-client-python/docs/README.md

 ### Creating a client

 A client represents a connection to the Recurly servers.
 Every call to the server exists as a method on this class.
-To initialize, a private api key.
+To initialize, you only need the private API key which can be obtained on the [API Credentials Page](https://app.recurly.com/go/integrations/api_keys).

 ```python
 api_key = '83749879bbde395b5fe0cc1a5abf8e5'